Hulme Hippodrome: A theatre with windows

-Floral Hall
+Floral Hall, as modified

-The Floral Hall was originally a full-height Edwardian atrium with a glass apex roof for patrons to promenade indoors while waiting for the auditorium doors to open.
+The Floral Hall was originally a full-height Edwardian atrium or conservatory with a glass apex roof for patrons to promenade indoors while waiting for the auditorium doors to open.
 The "early doors" system allowed patrons who paid an extra amount, advertised as a booked seat, to enter the building first and congregate, thus having access to the better seats before the standard-price patrons were admitted behind them.
-Over the years the atrium has been extensively modified, including division at first floor height with additional floors and ceilings, probably in the 1970s, but with its original 1901 features reportedly retained behind the later fixtures.
-The glass apex roofing was replaced with corrugated sheets.
+Initially while patrons waited in the Floral Hall there was a fish pond and an aviary (bird cage) to look at, according to architectural drawings in archives.
+There was also a bike storage area within the hall space.